seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Entreat some power to change this currish Jew.

 **NERISSA**
-’Tis well you offer it behind her back;
+'Tis well you offer it behind her back;
 The wish would make else an unquiet house.

 **SHYLOCK**